 By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyse site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.

 As a small village primary school in Devon, we have used our school values - the 6Rs -respect, responsibility, reasoning, resourcefulness, resilience and reflection to support children's learning for many years.
 With the recent challenges in children's education, we wanted to reinvigorate these learning dispositions to support returning pupils.
 Through talking to the children and other stakeholders about what they believed each one meant, Apple Characters were designed and named.
 This was to provide a visual reminder for all about our Rs.
 We then wanted to unpick each one in detail, and help identify steps so the children could see how their skills progress and then actively teach these essential skills so children can achieve their true potential and have a choice in their adult lives.
 After talking to the children, teachers discussed the benefit of a more structured approach using a shared language to define what these meant and looked like throughout the school day.
 Looking at the Skills Builder website, we realised that their skills closely aligned to our Apples.
 Another key benefit would be to share good practice, along with the opportunity to collaborate with other sectors and organisations.
 This would help us to broaden the experience for all involved - an exciting opportunity to be involved in, after some challenging times.
-We have now been on the Skills Builder Accelerator Programme for three years.
+At this point, we applied for the Skills Builder Accelerator Programme and our journey began.

 Overall impact

-Overall impact Both staff and children are able to describe the skills and link it to what it looks like in practice through curricular and non-curricular activities.
+Both staff and children are able to describe the skills and link it to what it looks like in practice through curricular and non-curricular activities.
 Many children can use these to enhance their learning and are starting to award tokens to each other.
-This will develop further as we continue to promote and teach the key skills next year and we will also include skills in our wider extra-curricular activities.
+This has been developed further by including skills in our wider extra-curricular activities.
 Listening to children discussing their activity passports has been amazing and really helped them to appreciate what they can achieve by applying the skills.
-One key highlight has been a parent workshop, where families were invited into school and students proudly demonstrated the skills they had developed.
+One key highlight has been an in-person parent workshop with our Education Associate, where families were invited into school and students proudly demonstrated the skills they had developed.

 Keep it simple